jejacks0n/protosite/README.md

 ## Development / Contributing

 Clone the repo, and have ruby and node installed.
-To get things setup for development you need to link the node package.
-You can do this from the project root.
+Install dependencies for development using bundler and yarn.

+- `bundle install` to install ruby dependencies
+- `yarn unlink` (just in case)
-- `yarn link && yarn link "@protosite/vue-protosite"`
+- `yarn link && yarn link "@protosite/vue-protosite"` to use the local package in dev

-Next, you'll want a database and a user to connect with, so run the seeds.
-This will give you an admin, with the login of `admin@protosite` / `password` and some default page data.

-- `bundle install`
-- `yarn install`
+- `yarn install` to install node dependencies
-- `rake app:db:reset`

-Create a symlink for node modules.
+Next, because of how node_modules works, we need to link it inside our test app.

 - `ln -s spec/dummy/node_modules node_modules`

+Next, you'll want a database with a user and some page data.
+This will give you an admin user, with the login of `admin@protosite` / `password` and some default page data that's good for examples.

+- `rake app:db:migrate`

-You should now be able to run the specs.
+Now you should now be able to run the specs.

 - `rake` to run rubocop and the specs
 - `rake spec` to just run the specs